logzio/logzio-k8s/README.md

 ### To deploy logzio-k8s

 #### 1. Create a monitoring namespace
-This is the namespace that the Daemonset will be deployed under.
+Your DaemonSet will be deployed under the namespace `monitoring`.

 ```shell
 kubectl create namespace monitoring